vendreo/woocommerce-vendreo-card-gateway-plugin/README.md

 For instructions, setup and configuration information please refer to the WooCommerce Integration guide in your Vendreo Admin area.

-## Note
+### Notes

-## Orders not being marked as Processing?
+### Orders not being marked as Processing?
-Firstly, check that the callback endpoint is working as expected by visiting `https://your-site.com/wc-api/card_callback` in a browser.
+Ensure that the callback endpoint is working by visiting `https://your-site.com/wc-api/card_callback` in a browser.
 You should see `-1` shown.
-If not, this can be caused by permalinks adding a slash to the end of the url.
+If not, this can be caused by permalinks automatically adding a slash to the end of the url.

 Try resolving this by: